No. 30 Squadron RAAF

 No. 30 (City of Sale) Squadron is a squadron of the Royal Australian Air Force (RAAF).
 Raised in 1942 as a long-range fighter unit, the squadron saw action in the Second World War, serving in the South West Pacific Area against the Japanese and operating mainly in the ground attack and anti-shipping roles from bases in New Guinea and the Netherlands East Indies.
-After the war, the squadron was disbanded, however, it was re-raised a short time later as a unit of the part-time Citizen Air Force, operating in the target towing and air defence role in New South Wales.
-In 1960s the squadron ceased flying aircraft and operated surface-to-air missiles, providing for the defence of Sydney and Darwin before disbanding in 1968.
+After the war, the squadron was disbanded.
+However, it was re-raised a short time later as a unit of the part-time Citizen Air Force, operating in the target towing and air defence role in New South Wales.
+The squadron ceased flying aircraft and operated surface-to-air missiles in the 1960s, providing for the defence of Sydney and Darwin before disbanding in 1968.
 The squadron was re-raised again in 2010 and since then it has served as an airbase support squadron located at RAAF Base East Sale.